suprateek-sc19/OpenCV-Tasks/README.md

 Various OpenCV Tasks

 ## Chroma Key
-Run this command from your python shell python chromaKey.py greenScreenImagefile.jpg scenicImageFile.jpg
+Run this command from your python shell to run .py file python chromaKey.py greenScreenImagefile.jpg scenicImageFile.jpg

+Or open .ipynb file in Jupyter